VitorVilela7/SMW-SA1-Pack/docs/maxtile.md

 4. $0300-$032C (player and yoshi)
 5. maxtile buffer #2
 6. $0338-$03FC (each regular sprite previously pushed to buffer #3)
-7. maxtile buffer #3 (appears behind everything, as long you draw before the first sprite)
+7. maxtile buffer #3 (appears behind everything, as long you draw before the first regular sprite)

-**IMPORTANT**
+> :warning: **IMPORTANT**
-* Above configuration is only valid for regular levels.
+> * Above configuration is only valid for regular levels.
-* Like NMSTL, Yoshi is hardcoded to slot $0328 and therefore will stay in front of all sprites.
+> * Like NMSTL, Yoshi is hardcoded to slot $0328 and therefore will stay in front of all sprites.
 Original game yoshi normally stays *behind* other sprites.
-* NMSTL makes sprites with lower table index has higher priority than sprites with higher table index.
+> * NMSTL makes sprites with lower table index has higher priority than sprites with higher table index.
 MaxTile restores the original game behavior of lower table indexed sprites having lower priority, with the exception of Yoshi.
-* Tiles $0330 and $0334 are discarded (duplicate yoshi tiles)
+> * Tiles $0330 and $0334 are discarded (duplicate yoshi tiles)
-* You must draw to buffer #3 before *any* regular sprite if you wanna make it stay behind everything (UberASM main label is the best choice)
+> * You must draw to buffer #3 before *any* regular sprite if you wanna make it stay behind everything (UberASM main label is the best choice)
-* If the player is behind scenery, $03D0-$03F4 is only flushed to buffer #3 at the end of the frame.
+> * If the player is behind scenery, $03D0-$03F4 is only flushed to buffer #3 at the end of the frame.
-* Sprites that doesn't use MaxTile are limited to slots $0338-$03F8
+> * Sprites that doesn't use MaxTile are limited to slots $0338-$03F8

 ## Memory map